TafScript/SBA_307/README.md

 This website includes three pages and on each page has either a gif/mp4, or css animation.
 This project was created using the flexbox display and the bootstrap framework.
 It meets all the specifications required.
+Link to project on GitHub: https://github.com/TafScript/SBA_307